ChristianKuehnel/iwg-workspace/collection_of_work_items.md

 * Decide what to do with the mailing lists and GDPR deletion requests.
 * Decide if we want to have mandatory pre-merge testing and what it should look like.
+* Migrate bug tracker to GitHub issues (already in progress).